 Q: Any words of caution to new arrivals in the UAE?

 A: It is very easy to become carried away with a large, tax-free salary and to find yourself trying to keep up with other, longer-established expats.
 Try to live within your means and stay out of debt; you don’t need a brand new car, a villa with more bedrooms than people in your family, or to attend a brunch each weekend.
-There are many people who leave the UAE in debt, and if not cleared, it may follow you home or prevent future visits or stopovers in the Gulf.
+Many people leave the UAE in debt, and if not cleared, it may follow you home or prevent future visits or stopovers in the Gulf.

 Ladies, please be aware that joint bank accounts will be frozen if anything happens to your husband/partner.
 So, have your own savings account in a bank that is different from your normal one as a safety net in case you need it.